Pabst Mansion: Historic preservation

 The first restored room of the Pabst Mansion was the main Dining Room.
 The ceiling, cove, walls, and paintings above the doors were all painted white by the archdiocese.
 In order to find the original paint color, restorers took down three large mirrors on the eastern wall that had hung there since the Captain's residence.
 The archdiocese had painted around the mirrors, but not underneath.
 A perfect color palette was preserved from which the restorers used to repaint the other walls.

 Recent historic preservation efforts are focusing on the Master Suite.
 In February and March 2011 paint analysis was performed on the ceilings of the Master Bedroom and Sitting Room.
 Found under layers of paint were palm fronds painted directly onto the ceiling in the four corners of the Sitting Room.
 Experts used pictures taken around 1900 to find the location of items painted on the ceiling that otherwise would have been lost.
-The most recent restoration work in Emma's Room/the Regency Room is almost completed.
+The most recent restoration work in Emma's Room/the Regency Room has been completed.